-Not all songs have or need an actual sung Middle 8, though historically it generally was.
-These days, it’s common to find a Middle 8 as a contrasting instrumental section such as a breakdown, perhaps with a few words of a vocal thrown in.
+Not all songs have or need an actual sung Middle 8, though historically they generally include a lead vocal.
+These days, it’s common to find a Middle 8 as a contrasting, mainly instrumental section, often a kind of breakdown, perhaps with some vocals thrown in.
 This might be a slower or more open section, or it might recycle earlier material in a more stripped-down or even “spaced-out” variation: big reverbs and delays to the rescue!

-While we don’t always use Middle 8’s, many songs use Bridges, sections that function like real-life bridges in getting us from A to B. Where you most often find them is as a transition between the Verse (A) and the Chorus (B).
+While we don’t always use Middle 8’s, many songs use Bridges, sections that function like real-life bridges in getting us from A to B. You most often find Bridges as a transition between the Verse (A) and the Chorus (B).
 If this is the case, it’s because going straight from a Verse to a Chorus doesn’t work.
-Usually that’s either because the two sections are too similar, especially harmonically, or because the material in the Verse won’t sustain for the 16+ bars we need between Choruses, so we introduce another section to give us the length we need.
-If you read through my “Definition of a Chorus” entry, you’ll see that generally we need a Bridge because our Verse isn’t “anti-chorus” enough, and we don’t fulfil enough of the difference criteria we need moving into a Chorus.
-A Bridge can solve a lot of these problems, especially as a Bridge usually shifts the tonal centre, so immediately we start to get the contrasting material we need.
+Usually that’s either because the two sections are too similar, especially harmonically, or because the material in the Verse won’t sustain for the 16+ bars we need between Choruses, so we introduce another section.
+If you read through my “Definition of a Chorus” entry, you’ll see that generally we’ll need a Bridge when our Verse isn’t “anti-chorus” enough and doesn’t fulfil enough of the difference criteria we need moving into a Chorus.
+A Bridge can help address a lot of these problems, especially as a Bridge usually shifts the tonal centre, which gives us the contrasting material to make it all work.

-An example of great use of a Bridge is Bob Dylan’s “Like A Rolling Stone”, covered in another blog post on this site.
+An example of great use of a Bridge is Bob Dylan’s “Like A Rolling Stone”, covered elsewhere on this site.
 Bob doesn’t use a Middle 8, or even a solo.
-But heh, with lyrics like his, who needs one!
+Though heh, with lyrics like his, who needs one!
 However, he does have a little instrumental passage after each Chorus to help break things up, but apart from that, the song just repeats the same structural sequence throughout.

 In reality, about the only place you’ll find a Bridge is between the Verse and the Chorus.
 Any later and it’s more likely that what you needed was a Middle 8.
 The only other possible place for a bridge, between a Chorus and a Verse, risks becoming unnecessary padding – you generally need to return to the Verse as directly as possible after a Chorus.

-And, just a small postlude, and something to keep in mind: The middle 8 that we see in Verse/Chorus form functions almost identically to the B section of AABA form, and is sometimes even referred to as the Middle 8 in those songs.
-So if you’re looking for some more background on the what/why/how of Middle 8’s, check out my AABA entry.
+And, just a small postlude if you want to explore this further: The Middle 8 in Verse/Chorus form functions almost identically to the B section of AABA form, which is sometimes even referred to as the Middle 8 in those songs.
+So if you’re looking for some more on the what/why/how of Middle 8’s, check out my AABA entry.

 © Peter Crosbie 2016.
 All rights reserved.